Kathmandu Medical College

-Kathmandu Medical College And Teaching Hospital (KMCTH) is a medical school located in Kathmandu the capital city of Nepal.
+Kathmandu Medical College And Teaching Hospital (KMCTH) is a medical college located in Kathmandu the capital city of Nepal.

 Established in 1997, KMC is a private medical college in Nepal.
 The college is permanently affiliated to Kathmandu University and fully recognised by the Medical Council of Nepal, Sri Lankan Medical Council, General Medical Council (UK) and Medical Council of India.
 Kathmandu Medical College Teaching Hospital has also been listed in the WHO's World Directory of Medical Schools electronic format as from June 2002.
 Following full recognition by NMC, KMCTH is also listed in the World Directory of Medical Schools.
 It was also listed in the now discontinued International Medical Education Directory (IMED).
 KMC is an Associate Member of the Network Towards Unity for Health (TUFH) that has its headquarters at Glent in Belgium.

-Location

-Kathmandu Medical College (KMC) functions from two complexes – basic sciences at Duwakot, Bhaktapur and clinical sciences at Sinamangal.
-The main hospital is located in Sinamangal near to The Tribhuvan International Airport.
-Besides a community hospital is built near the basic science campus in Duwakot.
-Emergency service and General OPD Service is already started in first and second floor of the 11-storeyed building of Duwakot.